emojifreak/debian-rpi-image-script/README.md

-Built images are available at https://drive.google.com/drive/folders/1-L5pT4tn7wfxp9urjnIDL2SvAbxO8Vl6?usp=sharing ~~(not supporting USB MSD boot, sorry)~~.
+Built images are available at https://drive.google.com/drive/folders/1-L5pT4tn7wfxp9urjnIDL2SvAbxO8Vl6?usp=sharing **(images refreshed on 2 April 2021)**.
 **Now these images support USB booting if you have updated the RPi firmware** as https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/msd.md .

 Warning: You need [a recent version of qemu-user-static package](https://packages.debian.org/sid/qemu-user-static).
 Otherwise the scripts here will probably fail.